Flight-Free-UK/flight_free_uk_website/source/posts/ghost-flights-petition-response.html.markdown

 There are other systems that can be put in place to ensure that airport capacity is used effectively, and that won't result in empty planes in the air.

-#### Government response cont.

-As the pandemic has gone on and demand begins to recover, the Government is keen to support recovery.
-For the current Winter 2021/22 season the Government has used the ATMUA Act 2021 to amend the slot usage retention rules.
-For Winter 2021/22 this has been reduced from 80% to 50%, and we have also allowed airlines to hand back full series of slots before the start of the season if they are not going to fly them.

-The provision to allow airlines to hand back full series of slots goes further than the equivalent alleviation in the European Union for Winter 2021/22 which did not include a full series hand back.
-By encouraging airlines to hand back their slots where there is insufficient demand, this has dramatically reduced the volume of empty or almost empty flights.
-This has also provided other airlines with the opportunity to make use of these slots, where there is sufficient demand, with new entrants being awarded temporary slots at some of our most congested airports.

-Following a review of the latest available data and evidence, the Secretary of State decided that alleviation remains justified for the Summer 2022 season.

-A draft Statutory Instrument setting out arrangements for Summer 2022 was published on 24 January 2022.
-The measures balance supporting recovery, protection for those carriers operating in markets that are severely restricted and reducing environmental impacts.
-It sets a minimum usage ratio of 70% and strengthens the provisions for justified non-utilisation of slots.

-The strengthened justified non-use provision protects carriers and avoids the environmental impact of empty or almost empty flights flying where COVID-19 related restrictions are in place and avoids empty or almost empty flights to destinations that have onerous travel restrictions.
-This is because carriers can now use justified non-use provision to cover foreseeable restrictions, even where restrictions are in place before the start of the season.
-The UK also will now allow for early applications for justified non-use such as where long term restrictions are in place.

-#### Flight Free UK

 Justified non-utilisation of slots sounds fair, and sounds as though it could genuinely prevent airlines flying planes for no reason.

 However!
 While the slot allocation was zero, [almost 15,000 planes flew at 10% capacity](https://www.theguardian.com/environment/2022/feb/22/almost-15000-ghost-flights-left-uk-since-pandemic-began) or below.
 How many more will fly when the slot allocation reaches 70%?